kathykyt/cantonese_ASR/README.md

 9. To start the training, cd catonese_ASR, type "python train_mspeech.py" , remember to change into python virtual environment before issung the command.

+10. Please be patient, the training is very slow even with GPU.